Worthy is the Lamb!

 seven times, and “Jesus” fourteen times (2 x 7) throughout the Book, all

 multiples of seven.
-“Lamb” stresses his victory through sacrificial death.
+“Lamb” stresses his victory through sacrificial death and his present identity.

 In Chapter 7, John saw an “Innumerable